Related articles

 cache_path: tmp/cache/webpacker

-Don’t forget to restart your webpack-dev-server after.
+Don't forget to restart your webpack-dev-server afterwards.